Print Share via e-mail Share on Google Bookmarks Share on Facebook Share on Twitter

 Claims for noise induced hearing loss

-Occupational induced asthma in food factories
+Occupational induced asthma in food processing factories

 Occupational dermatitis in industrial settings